OfficeDev/office-js-docs-reference/docs/requirement-sets/outlook/outlook-api-requirement-sets.md

 ## Reference the Office JavaScript API production library

 To use APIs in any of the numbered requirement sets, you should reference the **production** library on the [Office.js content delivery network (CDN)](https://appsforoffice.microsoft.com/lib/1/hosted/office.js).
-For information on how to use preview APIs, see [Use preview APIs](#use-preview-apis).
+For information on how to use preview APIs, see [Test preview APIs](#test-preview-apis).

 ## Test preview APIs